eli0009/McHacks10-trading-bot/README.md

 # 📈 Stock News Analyzer | McHacks 10 Demo 📉

 Welcome to our McHacks 10 Hackathon project!
-In this demo, dive deep into our revolutionary Stock News Analyzer.
+Dive deep into our revolutionary Stock News Analyzer.
 With the power of advanced NLP models, we evaluate the sentiment surrounding any publicly traded stock.
 Our goal?
 To make your stock market decisions more informed and data-driven.

 # 🔍 Features: